bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

   .. vale on

+For information on how to edit and customize the rules, see the `documentation for Vale`_.

+Bokeh's CI uses several custom rules for Vale.
+In case you need to edit a rule or add exceptions, find the rules in :bokeh-tree:`.github/styles/Bokeh` and include these changes in your pull request.

 Vale also uses a very basic spell checker.
-If you feel like Vale incorrectly flags a word you are using, add it to the file ``vocab.txt`` in :bokeh-tree:`.github/styles`.
+If you feel like Vale incorrectly flags a word you are using, add it to the file ``vocab.txt`` in :bokeh-tree:`.github/styles` and include these updates in your pull request.

-For information on how to edit and customize the rules, see the `documentation for Vale`_.

 .. _`build`: